MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### crash.event

+The event is triggered automatically when the user opens the App for a second time after the App previously crashed.
+It only gets triggered in case of App crashes.
 Allows us to detect and fix situations where critical app crashes have occurred and helps us collect information on why the app has crashed and how to prevent it.

 The following fields are collected:

+- **crash_app_state** - Helps us understand what’s the app state App crashes: active, inactive, background, notApplicable.

 - **crashTime** - Date and time the crash occurred to help with investigation